 A frozen coil often indicates an issue with the airflow, such as restrictions caused by old air filters or collapsed return air ductwork.
 Frozen indoor coils could also be derived from low refrigerant.

 Experts recommend that the most effective way for a San Antonio area homeowner to prevent these common problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be discovered during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can promptly analyze the problem area and implement the necessary repairs.
+For all these common issues, a professionally qualified, NATE-certified technician can promptly analyze the problem area and apply the necessary repairs.
 Call or contact us today for an evaluation!